Soupaul/Fun-Chat/README.md

 ## Prerequisites

 - [Flutter SDK)
-- [Android Virtual Device or Android Mobile Device)
+- [Android Virtual Device or Android Mobile Device]
-- [A text editor like Visual Studio Code or Android Studio(preferably))
+- [A text editor like Visual Studio Code or Android Studio(preferably)]

+## Installing

+### Flutter

+For Linux :

+Head over to the official Flutter website at (https://flutter.dev/docs/get-started/install/linux) and follow the steps.

+For Windows :

+Head over to the official Flutter website at (https://flutter.dev/docs/get-started/install/windows) and follow the steps.

+### Android Studio

+Head over to the official website for Android Studio at (https://developer.android.com/studio/install) and follow the steps for particular OS.